ivotron/varsys16/main.md

 ## Validation of Variability Characterization

-Assuming stress-ng's distinct CPU methods represent a realistic coverage of the multiple physical features of a processor, we can reasonably assume that the performance of applications with and without constrained CPU bandwidth will land within the range obtained
+Assuming `stress-ng`'s distinct CPU methods represent a realistic coverage of the multiple physical features of a processor, we can reasonably assume that the performance of applications with and without constrained CPU bandwidth will land within the range obtained